Motor tics

 Neurofeedback for Tourette Syndrome

-Tourette Syndrome and other tics disorder affect millions of people worldwide, often presenting significant challenges in daily life.
+Tourette Syndrome and other tics disorders affect millions of people worldwide, often presenting significant challenges in daily life.
 While traditional treatments for Tourette’s focus on managing symptoms with medication or behavioral therapy, a growing body of research highlights the potential of neurofeedback for Tourette Syndrome as a non-invasive and effective alternative.
 This innovative approach targets the neurological roots of the condition, offering hope for long-term improvement in tic disorder treatment.
 In this article, we’ll explore how neurofeedback works, its benefits, and why it’s emerging as a promising treatment for Tourette’s.

 Classification and Types of Tic Disorders